 Aspiring to inner knowledge

-It is very difficult, in particular when starting out, to discover the true meaning of the inner life that meditation allows you to perceive.
+It is very difficult, in particular when starting, to discover the true meaning of the inner life that meditation allows you to perceive.
 For this, our thinking must become free and mobile in a way that is not usual for us.
-Similarly, describe the experience, externalize these inner experiences, ask the way, in order to link the concept to the percept.
+Similarly, describe the experience, externalize these inner experiences, ask the way, to link the concept to the percept.

 While meditation offers very important well-being in our modern lives (hence its recent success in the West), its primary use is to propose a means of direct experimentation that is not distorted by our mental or emotional habits.
 The stakes are high because, without it, half of reality is inaccessible to us.

 Neglecting this form of knowledge leads to many of today’s problems: how many solutions developed with the best will in the world only lead to poor results, or are even contrary to the intended purpose?